Install Microsoft Call Quality connector for Power BI to use Call Quality Dashboard query templates

 If you encounter any another errors outside of this scope, notify the Call Quality Dashboard team so that we can help troubleshoot the issue and update the documentation as appropriate.

-1 Certain processes and apps (for example, OneDrive) may cause your Documents root folder to change; make sure that the Power BI Desktop\Custom Connectors directory is placed inside of the current root folder Documents folder.
+1 Certain processes and apps (for example, OneDrive) might cause your Documents root folder to change; make sure that the Power BI Desktop\Custom Connectors directory is placed inside of the current root folder Documents folder.

 2 The sign in credentials you use for Call Quality Dashboard don't need to be the same credentials you use for logging into the Power BI Desktop app itself.